Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-1dUNmBBbExs,655.75986,667.119423.md

 ### Transcript

-> uses a standard pop-up with custom disconnect message that that sounds reasonable i i assume that's what how it was done but i didn't
+> uses a standard pop-up with custom disconnect message that that sounds reasonable i i assume that's what how it was done but i didn't know it